Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Discussion

-The cause of this behaviour is illustrated by \citet[][hereafter H22]{He2022} using HST-like strong lens images simulated via a high resolution zoom-in cosmological simulation \citep{Richings2021} of a massive elliptical galaxy.
-H22 showed that a mismatch between the assumed lens mass model and the simulated lens galaxy's more complex underlying mass distribution could create a signal that resembles the perturbing effect of a DM subhalo.
-In certain simulated datasets, where a DM subhalo was not truly present, the lens model favoured a DM subhalo with an increase of log likelihood of up to $30$.
-The PL favoured a DM subhalo for all lenses in the FP-PL category with $\Delta\,\mathrm{ln}\,\mathcal{L}^{\rm SO} = \sim 30$ or less.
+The cause of this behaviour is illustrated in \citet[][hereafter H23]{He2023} using HST-like strong lens images simulated via a high resolution zoom-in cosmological simulation \citep{Richings2021} of a massive elliptical galaxy.
+H23 showed that a mismatch between the assumed lens mass model and the simulated lens galaxy's more complex underlying mass distribution could create a signal that resembles the perturbing effect of a DM subhalo.
+In certain simulated datasets, where a DM subhalo was not truly present, the lens model favoured a DM subhalo with an increase of log evidence of up to $30$.
+The PL favoured a DM subhalo for all five lenses in the FP-PL category with $\Delta\,\mathrm{ln}\,\mathcal{Z}^{\rm Source} \simeq 30$ or less.

+Two of these lenses, SLACS1250-0523 and SLACS1430+4105, were in the sample of three lenses studied by \citet{Nightingale2019}.
+The authors showed that the stellar mass distribution of both lenses are composed of two elliptical components with unique axis ratios and position angles.
+When the authors fitted an SIE mass model to SLACS1430+4105 its inferred position angle went to a value between those inferred for each S\'ersic.
+They argued that the SIE model therefore adjusted its orientation to try and capture the lens's true complexity, which is captured by the decomposed mass model.
+Their study supports the argument that these two lenses have the type of complex features in their mass distribution which H23 showed cause false positive DM subhalo detections.
+Work by \citet{Vegetti2014} also did not favour a DM subhalo in SLACS1430+4105, supporting the false positive interpretation.

-\textbf{Fitting more complex mass models can therefore remove false positives by adding complexity that is present in the lens's true mass distribution}.
-Therefore, in $8/54$ lenses, or $14.8\%$ of our sample, the PL mass model produces false positive DM subhalo detections.
-Amongst these eight lenses, the BPL removes one false positive, the PL plus multipole removes four and the decomposed mass model removes six.
-In the majority of lenses the PL with multipoles removes a DM subhalo detection but the decomposed model favours one, or visa versa.
-We interpret this as the models adding different forms of complexity and expand on this next.
+\textbf{Fitting more complex mass models can therefore remove false positives by adding complexity that is present in the lens's true mass distribution.
+Therefore, in 4 out of 54 lenses, or $7.4\%$} of our sample, the PL mass model produces false positive DM subhalo detections.
+Amongst these four lenses, the BPL removes one false positive, the PL plus multipoles removes two and the decomposed mass model removes two.